Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings - WHIZ News

 Hamilton then struck out.

-Chicago, trying to contend despite losing outfielders Eloy Jiménez and Luis Robert to injuries this season, lost for the fourth time in their last 12 games.
+Chicago, trying to contend despite losing outfielders Eloy Jiménez and Luis Robert to injuries this season, lost for the fourth time in its last 12 games.

 Gray, making his fourth start after starting the season on the injured list with a muscle strain in his back, struck out eight.
 He has 19 strikeouts over his last 12 2/3 innings.